 There are also two settings you can enable to restrict (control) an explorer's progress in a topic or article which contains an event.
 This restriction is tied to the explorer's requirements for that event.

-- Topic/Article Conquered - (Optional).
-By default, explorers will be able to conquer a topic or article before they complete the requirements in any event in that topic or article.
-However, by selecting this option you can prevent the topic or article entering the 'conquered' status until they they have met all the requirements for the selected event.
-In this case, the explorer will be able to complete all modules within a topic or article, but their topic status will not move to 'Conquered' until all events within the topic or article are also finalised.
-If an explorer has complete all other requirements in a topic or article apart from an event, then as soon as the event requirements are met (such an instructor passing their outcome), their status will move to conquered without requiring the explorer to return to the topic or article.
+Topic/Article Completed - (Optional).
+By default, explorers will be able to complete a topic or article before they complete the requirements in any event in that topic or article.
+However, by selecting this option you can prevent the topic or article entering the 'completed' status until they they have met all the requirements for the selected event.
+In this case, the explorer will be able to complete all modules within a topic or article, but their topic status will not move to 'Completed' until all events within the topic or article are also finalised.
+If an explorer has complete all other requirements in a topic or article apart from an event, then as soon as the event requirements are met (such an instructor passing their outcome), their status will move to completed without requiring the explorer to return to the topic or article.

 Let's look at a few common scenarios to see how the Event element works in practice.